A new class of generalized ordinary differential equations with applications: Introduction

 This new class of generalized ODEs is part of the classical measure differential equations in the terms stated by Das and Sharma~\cite{paper:DSh}, Pandit and Deo~\cite{paper:PD} and Schmaedeke~\cite{paper:Schma}.
 It also falls within the class of generalized Kurzweil differential equations whose main properties can be found in Kurzweil~\cite{paper:kurz,book:kurz} and Schwabik~\cite{book:Schw} (the more recent reference Bonotto et al.~\cite{book:Bonotto} addresses a revised and expanded version of these questions with applications on Banach spaces).
 In both cases, our generalized ODEs given by parametric b-measures are a small and simple subset of the cited families of equations, with the main advantage that they inherit their properties directly from the Carath\'{e}odory equations.

 In the following, we describe the organization and main achievements of the paper.
-The basic theory of parametric b-measures is established in Sections~\ref{sec Integ}-\ref{sec hull}.
-Inspired by the fact that to a scalar Carath\'{e}odory map $g(y,t)$ we can associate a parametric family of absolutely continuous (with respect to the Lebesgue measure) real measures on compact sets of $\R$, $d\nu_y = g(y,t)\,dt$ ($y\in \R^N$), in Section~\ref{sec Integ} we introduce the concept of a parametric b-measure on $\R^N$, which is a parametric family $\nu \equiv \{\nu_y\}_{ y \in \R^N}$ of real Borel measures on bounded sets of $\R$ without purely discontinuous part and with $m$-bounds and $l$-bounds given by positive continuous measures.
+The basic theory of parametric b-measures is established in Sections~\ref{sec Integ}--\ref{sec hull}.
+We first note that to a scalar Carath\'{e}odory map $g(y,t)$ we can associate a parametric family of absolutely continuous (with respect to the Lebesgue measure) real measures on compact sets of $\R$, $d\nu_y = g(y,t)\,dt$ ($y\in \R^N$).
+In Section~\ref{sec Integ} we introduce the concept of a parametric b-measure on $\R^N$, which is a parametric family $\nu \equiv \{\nu_y\}_{ y \in \R^N}$ of real Borel measures on bounded sets of $\R$ without purely discontinuous part and with $m$-bounds and $l$-bounds given by positive continuous measures.
 Then, the Riemann approach is used to define the integral of a parametric b-measure along a continuous curve over a compact interval, $\int_a^b d\nu_{y(s)}$.

-Section~\ref{sectopo} contains an extended version of the weak topologies $\sigma_\Theta, \sigma_D$ mentioned above to the space $\PM$ of parametric b-measures on $\R^N$.
+Section~\ref{sectopo} contains an extended version of the weak topologies $\sigma_\Theta, \sigma_D$ mentioned above applied to the space $\PM$ of parametric b-measures on $\R^N$.
 Some topological properties of a subset $E\subset \PM$, such as boundedness or equicontinuity of the $m$-bounds/$l$-bounds, are transferred to its closure in $\PM$, $\overline E:=\mathrm{cls}_{(\PM,\T)}(E)$ for $\T\in\{\sigma_\Theta, \sigma_D\}$.
 Furthermore, if $E$ has bounded $l$-bounds, both topologies coincide.
 The main result asserts that if $E$ has equicontinuous $m$-bounds and bounded $l$-bounds, then $\overline E$ is compact.
 Thus, when $E$ is a precompact set of Carath\'{e}odory functions, its closure in the space of parametric b-measures defines its compactification.

 In Section~\ref{sec hull} we address the continuity of the time translation map $\R \times \overline E \to \PM$, $(t,\nu) \mapsto \nu {\cdot} t$.
 If $\nu$ is a parametric b-measure on $\R^N$ with equicontinuous $m$-bounds, then the hull of $\nu$, $\mathrm{Hull}_{(\PM,\T)}(\nu):=\mathrm{cls}_{(\PM,\T)}\{\nu{\cdot}t\mid t\in\R\}$ is invariant under translation and $(t,\nu) \mapsto \nu {\cdot} t$ defines a continuous flow on it, for $\T\in\{\sigma_\Theta, \sigma_D\}$.